gokberkkocak/tgtg-discord-bot/README.md

 ## Why Rust-Python Bridge

-While the unofficial tgtg API is only available on Python, there are plenty of discord API in various languages.
-The main reason this project uses Rust on top of tgtg python api is that I wanted to try out ```pyo3``` framework.
+While the unofficial tgtg API is only available on Python, there are plenty of discord API targetting libraries in various languages.
+The main reason this project uses Rust on top of tgtg python api is that I wanted to try out ```pyo3``` framework which bridges python land with rust.
 I found the framework very flexible.
-The second reason is about different discord API frontends.
-For this purpose, I decided to test the ```serenity``` crate for discord which seems powerful.
+The second reason is to try a discord library in rust language.
+For this purpose, I used the ```serenity``` crate for discord which seems powerful.